theiconic/php-ga-measurement-protocol/README.md

 // When you finish bulding the payload send a hit (such as an pageview or event)
 $analytics->sendPageview();
 ```
 The hit should have arrived to the GA property UA-26293728-11.
-You may verify this in your Real Time dashboard.
+You can verify this in your Real Time dashboard.

-The library is 100% done, full documentation is a work in progress.
+The library is 100% done, full documentation is a work in progress, but basically all parameters can be set the same way.

 ## Use Cases
 ### Order Tracking with Enhanced E-commerce